Ibn ‘Arabi and Ottoman Dervish Traditions: The Melami Supra-Order (Part one)

 The association is not one of initiatic chain (silsile); that is, no continuous connection between master and disciple leading back to Ibn ‘Arabi was invoked.
 Rather, Ibn ‘Arabi’s many references to malâmiyya in his Meccan Revelations (Futûhât al-Makkiyya) were often cited by the Melâmî in definition of their “way”.
 And they have been known as extremists in “the oneness of being” (vahdet-i vücûd; A. wahdat al-wujûd), a theory and practice which popular opinion attributed to Ibn ‘Arabi.
 In the brief introduction to the Melâmî tarikat undertaken here, there will be no evaluation of the accuracy of individual figures or the order as a whole in representing Ibn ‘Arabi’s views.
 Rather, the association is taken for granted as an historical fact; comparative evaluation is postponed until terms of comparison may be more clearly defined.
 I will relate what is known about the beginnings of the Turkish Melâmî, give a brief outline of their history, and quote descriptions of their practice made by their members.

-To forestall any confusion of terms, let me distinguish at once between usages of words derived from the Arabic root lâm-wâw-mîm, "to blame".
+To forestall any confusion of terms, let me distinguish at once between usages of words derived from the Arabic root lâm-wâw-mîm, “to blame”.
 Melâmet (A. malâma), the abstract term used in Turkish today, describes a spiritual state which has been defined variously over time; its usage has a long and diverse history.
-In general, melâmet has been defined as a kind of deprecation of the self, whether this is taken as a denial of being to the self in a philosophical sense, or as a practice of behaving in such a way as to conceal one's advanced spiritual states and draw upon oneself the censure of others.
+In general, melâmet has been defined as a kind of deprecation of the self, whether this is taken as a denial of being to the self in a philosophical sense, or as a practice of behaving in such a way as to conceal one’s advanced spiritual states and draw upon oneself the censure of others.
 The late Abdiilbaki Gölpınarlı, modern Turkish historian of religion/mysticism and literature, has divided melâmet-associated practices into three historical periods.
-A "first wave" emerged c. the ninth century, probably around Nishapur.
-In this period adherents of melâmet, as a set of characteristics rather than name of an organized group, have been referred to variously as Mâlâmatî or Mâlâmî, and their "way", as malâmitiyya or malâmiyya.
-Annemarie Schimmel, discussing Sulami's (d.
+A “first wave” emerged c. the ninth century, probably around Nishapur.
+In this period adherents of melâmet, as a set of characteristics rather than name of an organised group, have been referred to variously as Mâlâmatî or Mâlâmî, and their “way”, as malâmitiyya or malâmiyya.
+Annemarie Schimmel, discussing Sulami’s (d.
 1021) early treatise on the malâmatiyya, observed:

 The ideal of the Malamatiyye developed out of a stress on ikhlâs, “perfect sincerity”; Ansârî [d.
 1089] sometimes praises a person for his “perfect malâma and sincerity”… Muhâsibî [d.
 857] had taught that even the slightest tendency to show one’s piety or one’s religious behaviour was ostentation.